LWRGitHub/color-brain-game/README.md

 - When the spelling of the 1st word Does NOT match the color of the 2nd word press "NO"

 ## purpose of game:
-- This kind of game has been said to strengthen the mind and make people smarter
+- This kind of game has been said to strengthen the mind and make you smarter
-- it's alos fun!
+- It's also fun!

 ## Tools/Languages
 - Swift